 Designed to be suitable for all waste water applications, including influent, effluent, sludge and silicates

-A single sensor with a large dynamic range which utilises measurement technology that eliminates the need for a “zero” and also eliminates the effect of background light.
+The ORAKEL Suspended Solids senor has a large dynamic range, which eliminates the need for a “zero” and also eliminates the effect of background light.
 For multiple measuring ranges, the suspended solids sensor can monitor turbidity and suspended solids from 2 NTU (1mg/l) to 8%* solids.

 The sensor uses lifetime optical technology to provide a stable, reliable low-maintenance sensor with no moving parts and no consumables.
-The sensor determines the suspended solids concentration or the turbidity in the water using a measurement of the backscattered light.
+It determines the suspended solids concentration, or turbidity in the water using a measurement of the back scattered light.

 Each sensor is fitted with an infra-red LED emitter light source and two matched photodiodes detectors for making the measurements.
-Having two detectors, positioned at different distances from the light source, allows the sensor to be used over a wide range of suspended solids concentrations.
+It has two detectors, positioned at different distances from the light source.
+This allows the sensor to be used over a wide range of suspended solids concentrations.

-The detectors are positioned to detect backscattered light (light that is scattered by <90°).
+The detectors are positioned to detect back scattered light (light that is scattered by <90°).
 By measuring back scattered light, the sensor can be used to detect low and high concentrations of solids.
-The ORAKEL takes readings at four different light levels and uses the gradient between the readings to produce the sensor output, allowing for more accurate measurements of suspended solids and turbidity.
+The ORAKEL controller takes readings at four different light levels.
+It uses the gradient between the readings to produce the sensor output.
+This means it gives a more accurate measurement of suspended solids and turbidity.